r9r-dev/portaefik/README.md

     restart: unless-stopped
 ```

 This simple compose file expose your server port 80 to the port 80 of the container `emilevauge/whoami`.
-Your objective, is to block it and just let traefik expose it itself.
+Your objective is to remove it and just let traefik expose it itself.
 Bonus, traefik will handle https instead of http and will create a certificate for you flawlessly.

 So you have to modify it like this :
 ```yaml